Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 `tags` is an array of strings that user-facing applications will use to organize assets.
 Tags must be lower-case.

-`assetProperties` is an object that contains the data specific to the `type` and `subtype` asset.
-Each type of asset will have a different frameworks for what the `assetProperties` object contains.
+`properties` is an object that contains arbitrary properties that a developer can added specific to their asset.
+For the Rawrshak Asset Framework, `properties` will include an object containing the data specific to the `type` and `subtype` for an asset.
+Each type of asset will have a different frameworks for what the type-specific data object contains.
 We will create separate documents for each schema pertaining to the type/subtypes.
 Some types may have duplicate properties such as `description`.
-In these cases, the app developer should use the lower level property in the `assetProperties`.
+In these cases, the app developer should use the lower level property in the `properties`.
 If it is empty or undefined, the reader should use the higher level property.

-`properties` is an object that contains arbitrary properties that a developer can added specific to their asset.
-Developers may use the `properties` object to add information specific to their game or custom asset usage.
+Developers may also include additional information to the `properties` object specific to their game or custom asset usage.

 Currently, the Rawrshak Asset Framework only supports `text`, `audio`, `image`, and `static_object` (static 3d object).
 In the future, the project aims to create frameworks for other in-game assets such as Chracters (skins), Animations (poses, emotes), Attachables (Hats, weapons, backpacks), Consumables (Area keys, lootboxes, DLC keys), etc. `custom` subtype assets may be creator or game specific and will probably be filtered out (unsupported) by other games.